 Oslo is, in a word, compact.
 Here you will find everything you need within easy reach.
-But we do have a lot of room.
-Not only physical space for growth, but room for new ideas, for study, for innovation, for entrepreneurship – and for offering almost 5.000 live performances in a year.
+At the same time, we do have a lot of room; room for new ideas, for study & research, for innovation and entrepreneurship.
+Photo: Oliver Cole

-Being small, we also have short distances – from urban centres to quiet forests, from ski slopes to the waterfront, from the place you work to the place you live.
+As for being small, we also have short distances – from urban centers to quiet forests, from ski slopes to the waterfront, from the place you work to the place you live.
 In our informal, egalitarian society other distances are short as well – from people to power and from words to action.

 We happily admit that our city is small.
 But it is small in a very big way.

-The Oslo region has about 50 formal cluster or network organizations.
-Most of them operate in the fields of environmental and energy technology, bio economy, life sciences, and ICT systems.
+The Oslo region has over 50 formal clusters or network organizations.
+Most of them operate in the fields of energy and environmental technology, bio economy, life sciences, and ICT systems.
 The region also has a large number of universities, colleges, and research institutes that conduct research which is of high relevance for businesses and the public sector.
-Several other innovation environments are also of importance.
-The public enterprise SIVA is co-owner of 32 innovation companies across the region.
-Smaller start-up environments have also contributed to a high start-up rate.
+Several other innovation environments are also of importance, including the public enterprise SIVA, a co-owner of 32 innovation companies across the region.

 Based on international framework conditions and the Oslo region’s advantages, seven competence- and technology fields are especially relevant for the future competitiveness of the region: